Intelligent Network Market Size and Share

 Intelligent Network Market Analysis by Mordor Intelligence

-The intelligent network market stands at USD 3.81 billion in 2025 and is forecast to expand at a 20.07% CAGR, reaching USD 9.51 billion by 2030.
+The intelligent network market was valued at USD 3.81 billion in 2025 and estimated to grow from USD 4.56 billion in 2026 to reach USD 11.13 billion by 2031, at a CAGR of 19.57% during the forecast period (2026-2031).
 Strong momentum comes from surging telco investment in AI-driven orchestration, with global spending on that capability expected to climb from USD 6 billion in 2024 to USD 20 billion in 2028.
 Hyperscale data-center operators are committing USD 215 billion to infrastructure during 2025 alone, a scale that forces networks to manage traffic spikes autonomously.
 Software automation suites already command 42% of the component landscape, while cloud/SaaS deployments account for 55% of implementations as enterprises seek agility without heavy capital outlays.
 Large enterprises contribute 61.5% of current adoption, yet small and medium enterprises are accelerating as AI networking tools become easier to consume.
 Network analytics leads all applications with 33% share, and telecom service providers remain the largest end-user group at 47% share.
 Regionally, North America holds 37% revenue share, but APAC is advancing fastest at 24.9% CAGR thanks to its USD 300 billion AI ecosystem and aggressive 5G rollouts.

 Key Report Takeaways